Sonia-corporation/stale/CONTRIBUTING.md

 ### Issues

+- Check if the issues processing is enabled and stop the processing if this is the case (coming from the `issue-processing` input)
 - Fetch all the open issues per batch of 20, sorted by update date from the oldest first
 - Check if the issue is locked and stop the processing if this is the case
 - Check if the issue has a label (except the stale one) and stop the processing if this is the case (coming from the `issue-ignore-all-labels` input)